 Coursework is filled with opportunities to gain and expand on clinical knowledge and it is critical to make the best use of what the hospitals and clinicians have to offer.
-Your goal for this year is to start thinking more critically about patients that you see.
-Instead of just taking a history and performing exam, start thinking about what the relevant symptoms and signs mean, analyse the results and discuss this with your peers/tutors.
-The best way to improve is to continuously see patients throughout the year.
+Third-year in particular provides an invaluable opportunity to gain as much experience as possible conversing with patients, practicing physical exams, and becoming familiar with the hospital environment.
+In addition, you can also start thinking about what the relevant symptoms and signs mean, as well as present and summarise cases to your peers/tutors.
+By far the most valuable way to learn is to continuously go to the wards and see patients throughout the year, including by yourself.
 Don't leave it all to the end!
 You cannot cram for the P2 ICE OSCEs!